RAMM shell collection recognised with Designation award

 Darren Henley, Chief Executive of Arts Council England, said: “We are delighted to be awarding this prestigious accolade to Exeter’s Royal Albert memorial Museum & Art Gallery.
 Montagu’s mollusc collection offers a fascinating and important insight into the history of the nation, and should be celebrated and shared with new audiences.”

 Exeter delighted by the recognition

 Rachel Sutton, Exeter City Council’s Climate & Culture Lead, said “It is wonderful that another of RAMM’s collections has received this rare and highly sought-after recognition from Arts Council England.
-The museum is blessed with outstanding natural history collections thanks to the pioneering work of Devon’s naturalists.
+The museum is blessed with outstanding natural sciences collections thanks to the pioneering work of Devon’s naturalists.
 Montagu is one of these eminent pioneers.
 His collection attracts the attention of researchers from all over the world – so far enquiries have been made from 20 different countries – demonstrating the value of historic collections.
 RAMM is keen to share this beautiful collection of shells with wider audiences locally, nationally and internationally.
 This award will help highlight the importance of Montagu collection and give us the resources to share it.
 We are very grateful to Arts Council England for the support they provide.”